fmerg/pymerkle/USAGE.md

 the provider of `r` or both.

 Let "subhash" and "sublength" be the presumed current root-hash and length of the Merkle-tree `tree` at some point of history.
-At any later moment, one can generate the consistency-proof for the presumed previous state corresponding to these parameters as follows:
+At a later moment, one can use the generate the consistency-proof for the presumed previous state corresponding to these parameters as follows:

 ```python